Cresswell, Northumberland: History

 The place-name 'Cresswell' is first attested in the Close Roll for 1234, where it appears as Kereswell.
 It appears as Cressewell in 1242 in the Book of Fees.
 The name means 'stream where water cress grew'.

-Between 1875 and 1944, Cresswell village had a lifeboat.
-The lifeboat crews were successful in saving 91 lives, and the lifeboat station still stands.
+The Royal National Lifeboat Institution operated Cresswell Lifeboat Station between 1875 and 1944.
+The lifeboat was launched 58 times, and 91 lives were saved.
+The former lifeboat house is now Cresswell Village Hall.

 During the Second World War, the Royal Air Force operated two radar sites south of the village on the road to Lynemouth.
 Both sites have since been cleared and have no above ground evidence of previous activity.

 Cresswell is a popular bird watching area with Cresswell pond and bird hide nearby and the Druridge Bay Country Park less than 3 mi away.

 The village has one ice cream shop which closes out of season, and a café on the beach just to the north of the village, open year-round.
 The village also has two caravan holiday home parks – Cresswell Towers and Golden Sands.
 Cresswell Towers takes its name from the old pele tower nearby, Cresswell Tower, and is owned by Parkdean Resorts.

 At the 2001 Census, the village had a population of 237, which by the 2011 Census, had dropped to 206.